jted22/aplugins/README.md

 # How to use:

-Add my plugin repository to openosrs and install through external plugin manager

-Github Repository owner: anarchise

-Github Repository name: aplugins

-Alternatively, you can go to the releases tab and download the .jars directly, then navigate to C:/Users/YOURUSERHERE/.openosrs/plugins and paste the .jars
+Go to the releases tab and download the .jar files that you require Then navigate to C:/Users/YOURUSERHERE/.openosrs/plugins and paste the .jars